 Monday 2nd March 2020 marked my first day as part of the CTS family.
 The first ten full working days in the office were spent meeting the new team (inevitably forgetting many names), gaining access to files and documents, and learning what we do, why we do it and what makes us unique – the office equivalent of running before you can walk to ensure you can start adding value as soon as possible.

 During my first two weeks, COVID-19 was a hot topic of conversation, undoubtedly, but still it was not discussed as something that could potentially change our lives forever.
 Those two weeks flew by as I gained as much knowledge as possible to enable a quick and decisive shift from ‘newbie’ to ‘part of the team’.
-Little did I know that the ten-day period I had just experience may well be the only ten consecutive days I spend in the office 2020.
+Little did I know that the ten-day period I had just experience may well be the only ten consecutive days I spend in the office in 2020.

 An email came through stating that a company-wide meeting was to take place the following Monday.
 Our Business Continuity Plan had undergone rigorous rewrites and testing to ensure what was about to happen, did so seamlessly.
 And before Boris Johnson even gave the order, CTS were sent home – working from home for the foreseeable or as we now simply call it… “working”.